wekeo/DEFUNCT-wekeo-jupyter-lab/README.md

+PLEASE NOTE THAT THIS REPOISITORY IS NO LONGER ACTIVELY MAINTAINED.
+PLEASE SEE RELEVANT THEMATIC REPOSITORIES FOR LATEST CODE.

 # Welcome to WEkEO Jupyter Lab

 **wekeo-jupyter-lab** is a repository of Python based tools to introduce you to the [WEkEO DIAS (Data Information